jfoshee/DashReport.Specs/README.md

 | 2  | Bob   | 30  |
 | 3  | Carol | 35  |

-And there is a query file called "example.sql"
+And there is a query file called `example.sql`
 That contains the query:
 ```sql
 SELECT * FROM tblExample